 Chanting or humming, singing solo or with others, your voice is yours to enjoy.

-Whether you sing along to the radio or use vocalization as part of your meditation time, singing and harmonizing are healing activities that bring your body’s vibrations into alignment with the universe.''
+Whether you sing along to the radio or use vocalization as part of your meditation time, singing and harmonizing are healing activitiesthat bring your body’s vibrations into alignment with the universe.''

 On a remote and isolated island in the middle of the Pacific, twelve-hundred miles northwest of Hawaii.

+This is a moment in time, a chance to witness and understand our role in an astonishing environmental tragedy.
+This is a place that provides context.
+Here, reflected in the beauty of the Albatross, is an unfolding horror.
 Yet it is a horror in which we see our own lives, a snapshot of our impact on the planet that challenges us to consider how to move forward.

 Join us, on a breathtaking and emotional journey, into the heart of the Pacific, and into the heart of ourselves.